 The Business Metric Analyzer analyzes and correlates the value of the business metric with the memory and CPU utilization metrics.
 You can see the following information:

-Graph that shows the CPU and memory utilization trends for the Business Group, assuming that the business metric reaches the specified value. • The prediction of the maximum CPU and Memory short-fall.
+• Graph in the left box refreshes to show the CPU and memory utilization trends for the Business Group, assuming that the business metric reaches the specified value.